 Unlike some cities, Sheridan isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sheridan are a mix of both white- and blue-collar jobs.
 Overall, Sheridan is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Sheridan who work in office and administrative support (11.57%), management occupations (10.33%), and sales jobs (7.75%).

-The education level of Sheridan citizens is substantially higher than the typical US community, as 29.63% of adults in Sheridan have at least a bachelor's degree.
+The overall education level of Sheridan citizens is substantially higher than the typical US community, as 29.63% of adults in Sheridan have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Sheridan in 2010 was $27,992, which is upper middle income relative to Wyoming and the nation.
 This equates to an annual income of $111,968 for a family of four.
 However, Sheridan contains both very wealthy and poor people as well.